CAPZ-PEnuts/PEnuts_game/Website/README.md

 # PEnuts_Website
-Here is the website of our project : PEnuts
+Here is the website of our project : https://pierrick-made.github.io/PEnuts/Website/
 ## TODO
 * change everything in the .html files